 Put Some Japanese in Your Daily Life

-Just get a bunch of sticky notes, start writing the kanji you learn each day and stick them to their related objects, like I did in the picture above.
-This way, every time I grab my book, I unconsciously read the kanji character (本) that means book, and my brain will easily associate this kanji to a meaning.
-Honestly, this is probably one of the simplest technique that can bring huge results while learning kanji.
+Just get a bunch of sticky notes, start writing the kanji you learn each day, and stick them to their related objects, as I did in the picture above.
+This way, every time I grab my book, I unconsciously read the kanji character (本) that means book, and my brain will easily associate this kanji with a meaning.
+Honestly, this is probably one of the simplest techniques that can bring huge results while learning kanji.

-A little piece of advice though, just make sure you chose manga that also use furigana.
-For those who aren’t yet familiar with the Japanese writing system, furigana are simply the small hiragana characters that are written next to the kanji character and that allow you to know how to read that particular kanji.
+A little piece of advice though, just make sure you choose manga that also uses furigana.
+For those who aren’t yet familiar with the Japanese writing system, furigana is simply the small hiragana characters that are written next to the kanji character and that allow you to know how to read that particular kanji.
 There are lots of manga available on Amazon at an affordable price that also have furigana like this Doraemon manga, for example.

 Reading manga without furigana is also possible, but you will have a hard time knowing how to pronounce the kanji without looking up in a Japanese dictionary.